Carbon tax vote puts moderate Republicans in tough spot

 To counter the anti-carbon tax resolution, Curbelo is introducing legislation next week to address climate change.
 It would institute a carbon tax, re-distribute the gasoline tax and authorize $700 billion of infrastructure spending, all of which puts him at odds with most in his party.

-"This bill will be useful in the near future," Curbelo said.
-"There will be either a political alignment or some kind of crisis that requires or that facilitates the consideration of this kind of concept."
+"There will be either a political alignment or some kind of crisis that requires or that facilitates the consideration of this kind of concept," he said.

-But the messaging amendment, which has no teeth, is difficult for a number of GOP members who would prefer not to be on the record in this manner.
+But the messaging amendment, which has no teeth, is difficult for a number of GOP members who would prefer not to be on the record on climate change.

-But in particularly difficult races, Democrats could label their Republican opponents as climate deniers.
+Another worry is that in particularly difficult races, Democrats can now label their Republican opponents as climate deniers.